ehmicky/autoserver/docs/server/configuration/configuration.md

 The file format can be any of the [supported formats](formats.md).

-By default, any file named `apiengine.config.EXTENSION` will be searched in the current directory, or any parent. `EXTENSION` depends on the file format, e.g. `yml` for YAML.
+By default, any file named `autoserver.config.EXTENSION` will be searched in the current directory, or any parent. `EXTENSION` depends on the file format, e.g. `yml` for YAML.